redhat-cop/cloud.aws_ops/roles/manage_vpc_peering/README.md

 - requester_vpc - ID of the VPC requesting the peering connection.

-- accepter_vpc - ID of the VPC accepting the perring connection.
+- accepter_vpc - ID of the VPC accepting the peering connection.

 - accepter_vpc_region - Region of the accepter VPC (Required if requester and accepter VPCs are in different regions and performing cross-region peering.)